corytodd/ktml-check/README.md

 ## Local Setup

-We recommend using a virtual environment for local development.Start by installing `python3-venv`.
+We recommend using a virtual environment for local development.
+Start by installing `python3-venv`.

     apt install python3-venv